Chart Color Schemes

 Infrastructure

-Waurn Ponds has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally
+Waurn Ponds has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 17 projects likely impacting the area.
-Notable ones include Waurn Ponds Sporting Complex, Grovedale Village, Levande Highton Retirement Village, and Armstrong Mount Duneed Estate.
-The following list details those expected to be most relevant.
+The performance of an area can significantly be influenced by changes in local infrastructure, major projects, and planning initiatives.
+AreaSearch has identified a total of 17 projects that are expected to impact the area.
+Notable projects include Waurn Ponds Sporting Complex, Levande Highton Retirement Village, Armstrong Mount Duneed Estate, and Grovedale Village.
+The following list details those projects likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.